topolvm/topolvm/deploy/README.md

 To setup `lvmd` with Daemonset:

-1. Prepare LVM volume groups.
+1. Prepare LVM volume groups in the host.
 A non-empty volume group can be used because LV names wouldn't conflict.
 2. Edit `ConfigMap` in [lvmd-configmap.yaml](./manifests/lvmd/lvmd-configmap.yaml) as follows:

     ```yaml